 - Connect to the FortiOS GUI or CLI and back up the configuration.
 See Configuration backups.

 - Deploy a new FortiGate-VM instance with the desired license type.
 If deploying a BYOL instance, you must purchase a new license from a Fortinet reseller.
-You can apply the license after deployment via the FortiOS GUI or bootstrap the license and configuration during initial bootup using custom data as described in Bootstrapping FortiGate at initial bootup.
+You can apply the license after deployment via the FortiOS GUI.

-- Restore the configuration on the FortiGate-VM instance that you deployed in step 2.
-As with the license, you can inject the configuration during initial bootup.
-Alternatively, you can restore the configuration in the FortiOS GUI as described in Configuration backups.
+- Restore the configuration on the FortiGate-VM instance that you deployed in step 2 as described in Configuration backups.

-- If you deployed a PAYG instance in step 2, register the license.
-To receive support for a PAYG license, you must register the license as described in Creating a support account.
+- If you deployed an on-demand instance in step 2, register the license.
+To receive support for an on-demand license, you must register the license as described in Creating a support account.